Invariant Policy Learning: A Causal Perspective

 \section{Abstract}

-In the past decade, contextual bandit and reinforcement learning algorithms have been successfully used in various interactive learning systems such as online advertising, recommender systems, and dynamic pricing.
+Contextual bandit and reinforcement learning algorithms have been successfully used in various interactive learning systems such as online advertising, recommender systems, and dynamic pricing.
 However, they have yet to be widely adopted in high-stakes application domains, such as healthcare.
 One reason may be that existing approaches assume that the underlying mechanisms are static in the sense that they do not change over different environments.
-In many real world systems, however, the mechanisms are subject to shifts across environments which may invalidate the static environment assumption.
-In this paper, we tackle the problem of environmental shifts under the framework of offline contextual bandits.
+In many real-world systems, however, the mechanisms are subject to shifts across environments which may invalidate the static environment assumption.
+In this paper, we take a step toward tackling the problem of environmental shifts considering the framework of offline contextual bandits.
 We view the environmental shift problem through the lens of causality and propose multi-environment contextual bandits that allow for changes in the underlying mechanisms.
 We adopt the concept of invariance from the causality literature and introduce the notion of policy invariance.
-We argue that policy invariance is only relevant if unobserved confounders are present and show that, in that case, an optimal invariant policy is guaranteed to generalize across environments under suitable assumptions.
-Our results may be a first step towards solving the environmental shift problem.
-They also establish concrete connections among causality, invariance and contextual bandits.
+We argue that policy invariance is only relevant if unobserved variables are present and show that, in that case, an optimal invariant policy is guaranteed to generalize across environments under suitable assumptions.
+Our results establish concrete connections among causality, invariance, and contextual bandits.